-As part of its mission, the Humane Society of Harford County (HSHC) is responsible for educating the community about companion animal welfare.
-We are always excited to talk to your students, your scouting troops or your members about our animals and share facts about our shelter.
-We can even bring an animal to represent all the others in the shelter.
+As part of its mission, the Humane Society of Harford County (HSHC) enjoys educating the community about the humane treatment of animals.
+We are always excited to talk to your students, your Scout troops or your youth group members about our animals, and share facts about our shelter.
+We may even be able to bring an animal to represent others in the shelter.

 Humane Education Field Trips

-Whether looking to earn badges or seeking to obtain a Bronze, Silver or Gold Award, there are plenty of educational opportunities available at the shelter to Girl Scout, Brownie and Daisy troops.
-Many troops hold supply drives and then wrap-up their projects by delivering their donations and taking a tour through the shelter.
+There are plenty of educational opportunities available at the shelter to Girl Scouts, Brownies, Daisies, Boy Scouts, and Cubs.
+Many troops hold supply drives for items from our Wish List, and then wrap-up their projects by delivering their donations and taking a tour through the shelter.
 For a listing of project ideas, please check out our Youth & Group “Pet Projects” booklet.
 Other troops want to earn a Pet Care or a Try It badge, so educational programs can be tailored to a troop’s specific needs.

 Scouts working toward an Award, and scouts working toward their Eagle Scout rank, are welcome to submit project ideas to HSHC.
 Click here to send a message to HSHC’s volunteer coordinator.